waagsociety/air_quality_sensor_kit/MUV Kit/Firmware/README.md

 ### Code for Feather M0 board
 The code for the Feather M0 is called: "M0_main.ino".
-This tutorial explains how to configure Arduino IDE for the Feather M0;
+This [tutorial](https://learn.adafruit.com/adafruit-feather-m0-adalogger/setup) explains how to configure Arduino IDE for the Feather M0.

+The sketch includes the following libraries:
+* ArduinoSound
+* math
+* Arduino
+* wiring_private

 ### Code for Feather HUZZAH ESP8266 board